Ada-Audio/audio_wavefiles/README.md

 Using the Library
 -----------------

-For a list of source-code examples for various use-cases, please refer to the [cookbook](cookbook/cookbook.md) file.
+For a list of source-code examples for various use-cases — starting from the simplest ones to more complicated use-cases —, please refer to the [cookbook](cookbook/cookbook.md) file.